Keyboard shortcuts

 • To double-click or triple-click, either:

-• press the final key of a click action multiple times within the Multi-action timeout threshold (renamed to multi-click threshold in preview)
+• press the final key of a click action multiple times within the multi-click threshold

 • use the cycle click count command